Jare9716/reastaurantecliente/README.md

 # Notes

-* This project use tailwindcss for the response design **Don't forget to initialize your project wit it**
+* This project use tailwindcss for the response design **Don't forget to initialize your project with it**
 * Runs the app with `npm start`